slviajero/tinybasic/MANUAL.md

 ### PULSE and PLAY extensions

-Two more compley Arduino I/O function are available from BASIC.
+Two more complex Arduino I/O functions are available from BASIC.

 PULSE reads a pulse on a pin if used as a function.
 The first argument is the pin number, the second whether a LOW=0 or HIGH=1 state is expected.
 The third argument is the timeout in milliseconds.
 Note the difference to the original Arduino pulseIN() where this is microseconds.
 The low level Arduino commands delivers the pulse length in microseconds.
 PULSE delivers the pulse length in 10 microsecond units to be compatible with Integer BASIC number ranges.
 Example: